AMStephens/Udacity-Pipeline-Project/README.md

 ```
 While the app is running, it should look like this:
 ![starting application](https://user-images.githubusercontent.com/71175451/234256673-7763133e-4a5b-48d0-89f9-4284adcdd607.PNG)
-Then, open a seperate cloud shell session, and run the following commands to make a test prediction:
+Then, open a separate cloud shell session, and run the following commands to make a test prediction:
 ```
 cd Udacity-Pipeline-Project
 chmod +x make_prediction.sh